 Genetic diversity can now be monitored worldwide

 Genetic diversity - variation in the DNA code among individuals of the same species- helps species and ecosystems to adapt and survive.
-Corals in warmer water, plants exposed to rising oceans, birds experiencing new diseases, genetic diversity is the biological characteristic where it lays the solution to some of these problems.
+Whether it’s corals in warmer water, plants exposed to rising oceans, or birds experiencing new diseases, genetic diversity is the biological characteristic that may hold the solution to these challenges.
 But are we saving enough genetic diversity?

 In December 2022, 196 countries signed an agreement, the Kunming-Montreal Global Biodiversity Framework (GBF), to halt biodiversity loss by 2030.
 Among the commitments was an unprecedented milestone: conserving genetic diversity and monitoring and reporting its status for all species, not just those of socio-economic and cultural value.
 This significant advancement aims to protect the very foundation of biodiversity, but it brings new challenges: Can we do it?
-Can we monitor genetic diversity at scale, affordably, everywhere considering that genetic studies are expensive and require fancy labs, and lack enough personnel?
+Can we monitor genetic diversity at scale, affordably, and everywhere, considering that genetic studies are expensive, require advanced labs, and sufficient personnel?

 An international team of 49 researchers has been working to answer this question.
 Their results are now published in the journal Ecology Letters: and the answer is a clear “Yes we can.”
 It is feasible and indispensable to estimate and monitor genetic diversity at both national and global levels.
 The way to do it is by using either genetic or ecological survey data that can come from scientific studies, citizen science or local community knowledge.